dfelinto/blender-manual/motion_tracking.rst

 Depending on which algorithm is used, different settings are displayed, but there are a few that are common for all tracker settings:

-:strong:`Adjust Frames` controls which patterns get tracked; to be more precise, the pattern from which frame is getting tracked.
+**Adjust Frames** controls which patterns get tracked; to be more precise, the pattern from which frame is getting tracked.
 Here's an example which should make things clearer.

 The tracker algorithm receives two images inside the search area and the position of a point to be tracked in the first image.